+- 5% of the Property's insurable value;

+- 5% of the Insurable Value;

+- the applicable maximum amount in Part II, Chapter 5: Property and Liability Insurance, Section 501.02A: Minimum Coverage Amounts;

+or

-- 5% of the Property's insurable value; - the applicable maximum amount in Part II, Chapter 5: Property and Liability Insurance, Section 501.02A: Minimum Coverage Amounts; or - for business income insurance, - the maximum deductible for the property insurance, or - a waiting period of up to 15 days or equivalent.
+- for business income insurance, - the maximum deductible for the property insurance, or - a waiting period of up to 15 days or equivalent.

-NFIP and Excess Flood Coverage

-lf Then

-Coverage available under the NFIP is insufficient the Borrower must purchase excess flood insurance covering the difference, up to the required coverage amount.

-NFIP and Excess Flood Coverage If Then Per elevation certificates completed by a licensed land surveyor, engineer, or architect: only NFIP insurance is required for those buildings, and the maximum term for only NFIP insurance is 12 months. any of the building's Lowest Adjacent Grade (LAG) are above Base Flood Elevation (BFE); and the Borrower confirms application for a Letter of Map Amendment (LoMA)
+NFIP and Excess Flood Coverage If Then Coverage available under the NFIP is insufficient the Borrower must purchase excess flood insurance covering the difference, up to the required coverage amount.
+Per elevation certificates completed by a licensed land surveyor, engineer, or architect: • any of the building's Lowest Adjacent Grade (LAG) are above Base Flood Elevation (BFE); and • the Borrower confirms application for a Letter of Map Amendment (LoMA) only NFIP insurance is required for those buildings, and the maximum term for only NFIP insurance is 12 months.